DancesWithDingo/ViewModelToolkit/README.md

 ```
 The optional argument `setIsDirty: bool` allows a property to disable the default behavior where `IsDirty` is set to true.
 The default value is `true`.

-#### `CoreNavigation.NavigateToPage<TPage, TViewModel>`
+### Simple Navigation

-The `CoreNavigation` class provides the static method `NavigateToPage<TPage, TViewModel>` to make it easier to instantiate and navigate to a page.
-To do this manually, we'd need the following commands:
+The `CoreNavigation` class provides the static method `NavigateToPage<TView, TViewModel>` to make it easier to instantiate and navigate to another ContentPage.
+To do this manually, we'd need the following statements:

 ```cs
 var pg = new SimplePage();